 4/8/2018, From the management: We have moved the Bullpen over to a new temporary server and a new permanent type of setup.
 It's a bit much to explain here, but I think it's working.
 Please let me know on User_talk:Admin if you see any issues.
 Thank you as always for your support.

 - School University of Havana

-Fidel Castro is a Cuban political leader who has had much involvement with baseball.
+Fidel Castro was a Cuban political leader who had much involvement with baseball.
 His baseball involvement may be best known in the United States in connection with an article that ballplayer Don Hoak wrote called "The Day I Batted Against Castro".

 Castro stepped down as head of the Cuban government in 2008 following a lengthy period of illness.
 He still had an effect on major league baseball in 2012 when Miami Marlins manager Ozzie Guillen was suspended after praising Castro's durability in a Time interview.

 - Peter C. Bjarkman: "Fidel Castro and Baseball", in Peter C. Bjarkman and Bill Nowlin, eds.: Cuban Baseball Legends: Baseball's Alternative Universe, SABR, Phoenix, AZ, 2016, pp. 30-47.
 ISBN 978-1-943816-24-8

 - Cesar Brioso: "How Fidel Castro's revolution ended professional baseball in Cuba", USA Today Sports, November 28, 2016.